In a nutshell

 - In September 2018 the state of California passed a net neutrality bill, only to be sued by the Department of Justice shortly after.
 The California Consumer Protection Act is expected to come into force in 2020, with other states expected to follow suit with similar legislation.

 - The alleged Russian hacking of the Democratic National Committee highlighted new priorities for lawyers in the cybersecurity field.
 “Good data governance and hygiene” will become increasingly important factors, says Mary Ellen Callahan.
 “It's very sobering,” she adds, pointing to the rising stakes of cyber attacks: “CEOs have been fired over breaches that occurred due a lack of data security.”
+Questions of data security have been repeatedly raised during the election process for the Democratic Party's 2020 candidate for President.

 - Following the allegations brought against Cambridge Analytica (the analytics firm was accused of harvesting Facebook users' personal information to target them with political ads), social media sites' data privacy measures have been called into question.
 In April 2018 Facebook founder Mark Zuckerberg testified on the subject before the United States Senate Committee on Commerce, Science, and Transportation.